richardlau/adoptium.infrastructurewiki/Ansible-AWX.md

 The template can also have a schedule associated with it if you want to run it periodically, or you can run it manually by clicking the rocket ship icon next to it in the list.

+# Backups

+Two options:
+- Back up the docker containers
+- Using `./tower-cli receive --all -h localhost -u admin -p ASK --insecure` (`pip3 install ansible_tower_cli` if you don't have it)